Sarah-Wach/sarah-wach/wallet.md

     * The smartphone doesn't fit into the wallet, even it is so big
     * Many coins in it

 * What does your wallet contain?
-(It's ok to give me some examples :blush:)
+(It's ok to give me some examples ☺️)
     * EC cards/ Visa Card
     * ID card
     * many other cards